FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/revoking-jwts.md

   // ...
 });
 ```

+A few final configuration steps.
+Again, these are specific to FusionAuth and may be different for your auth management system.
+First, we need to make sure that JWT revocation webhooks are enabled in the tenant.

+{% include _image.liquid src="/assets/img/expert-advice/revoking-jwts/enabling-webhooks-in-tenant.png" alt="Enabling webhooks for a FusionAuth tenant." class="img-fluid" figure=false %}

-And finally we configure our Webhook in FusionAuth:
+And then we configure our Webhook in FusionAuth, making sure to the `jwt.refresh-token.update` event is enabled:

-{% include _image.liquid src="/assets/img/blogs/webhooks-2019.jpg" alt="Set up a webhook in FusionAuth" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/expert-advice/revoking-jwts/setting-up-a-webhook.png " alt="Set up a webhook in FusionAuth." class="img-fluid" figure=false %}

 We can now revoke a user's refresh token and FusionAuth will broadcast the event to our Webhook.
 The Webhook then updates the JWTManager which will cause JWTs for that user to be revoked.

 This solution works well even in large systems with numerous backends.
 It requires the use of refresh tokens and an API that allows refresh tokens to be revoked.
 The only caveat is to be sure that your JWTManager code cleans up after itself to avoid running out of memory.
+Also, if you are using a distributed system with multiple servers running the Todo Backend, you could store the list of revoked JWTs in redis or another in memory datastore and have the `JWTManager` update that when a webhook arrives.

 If you are using FusionAuth, you can use the Webhook and Event system to build this feature into your application quickly.
-We are also writing JWTManager implementations into each of our client libraries so you don't have to write those yourself.
-At the time of this writing, the Java and Typescript clients both have a JWTManager you can use.
+We are also writing `JWTManager` implementations into each of our client libraries so you don't have to write those yourself.
+At the time of this writing, the Java and Typescript clients both have a `JWTManager` you can use.
 The other languages might have a JWTManager implementation now but if they don't, just submit a support ticket or a Github issue and we will write one for you.

 {% include _advice-get-started.liquid intro="If you are looking for a solution that provides support for events and Webhooks that can be used to implement this revocation strategy, FusionAuth has you covered." %}